kevinlee12/iU/README.md

 - Email reminders

 ###Installation on local machine
-Notes: Due to complexity issues, we will not be officially supporting Windows platforms.
+Notes: We will not be officially supporting Windows platform at this time.
 As an alternative, please install a Debian-based Linux distro (ie. Ubuntu, Linux Mint, etc) on VirtualBox.

 1. Install Python 3 (do **not** install Python 2):